felixtp/felixtp.github.io/_posts/2025-07-19-artificial-intelligence-and-the-humble-horse.md

 Now imagine explaining to this chap that one day, machines wouldn't just calculate-they'd write poetry, paint pictures, and probably have stronger opinions about the Oxford comma than most of his contemporaries.

-## The Great Mechanical Horse Replacement Scandal
+## the great mechanical horse replacement scandal

 When the combustion engine did finally turn up fashionably late to the party, it caused quite the stir.
 Horses, who had enjoyed a monopoly on transportation for several millennia, suddenly found themselves rather surplus to requirements.
 The poor dears went from being essential infrastructure to nostalgic decoration faster than you could say "Model T Ford."

 But here's the delicious irony: we spent decades teaching machines to replace horse power, and now we're teaching them to replace brain power.
 It's rather like upgrading from a horse-drawn carriage to a rocket ship, only to discover the rocket ship can also write your correspondence and probably has better handwriting than you do.

-## What the Victorians Would Make of ChatGPT
+## what the victorians would make of chatgpt

 I suspect a Victorian encountering modern AI would go through the traditional five stages of technological grief: